 It's important to note that investing during a crisis is not limited to stock markets.
 The great recession, for example, led to a collapse in home prices as the housing market bubble burst.
 Many homeowners faced foreclosure due to unaffordable mortgages, and numerous properties had negative equity, with mortgage amounts exceeding the property's value.
 Homebuyers and real-estate investors capitalized on this situation by acquiring valuable assets at below-normal prices.
 As the housing market stabilized and recovered, they enjoyed substantial returns.
 Additionally, astute investors, known as "vulture investors," took advantage of recessions to acquire financially sound companies at reduced valuations.

-Currently, we have experienced a six-year-long bull market following the great recession.
+After the great recession came a six-year-long bull market.
 Those who resisted panic saw their portfolios not only recover but also expand their gains.
 On the other hand, those who sold during the downturn and waited until the bull market was well underway to reinvest are still trying to recover from their losses.

 Remember, investing during a crisis extends beyond stocks and offers opportunities in various asset classes.
 By understanding the tendency for markets to overreact, investors can make strategic decisions and potentially benefit from favorable returns.